AceParadox/Hello_World/README.md

 ## Notes

 A challenge for me was to get the project onto Github.
 It asked for a token and I had no idead I had to generate one.
+Github says there are two contributors but the other contributor was my first Github that it was signed in to on Github Desktop.
+I'm not sure how to fix it but they are both me.

 ## License